J. Lindsay Almond: Political career

 Almond took office in January 1958 for a volatile term that ended in 1962.
 On January 19, 1959, the Virginia Supreme Court and a three judge federal panel both found the Stanley Plan unconstitutional.
-Almond initially protested denouncing the federal court rulings in a fiery speech blasting "those whose purpose and design is to blend and amalgamate of the white and negro races", and citing "the livid stench of sadism, sex immorality, and juvenile pregnancy infesting the mixed schools of the District of Columbia and elsewhere", but soon called a special legislative session and announced (to Byrd's fury and that of James J. Kilpatrick, among others) that he would not resist the federal court orders.
+Almond initially protested denouncing the federal court rulings in a fiery speech blasting "those whose purpose and design is to blend and amalgamate of the white and negro races" and citing "the livid stench of sadism, sex immorality, and juvenile pregnancy infesting the mixed schools of the District of Columbia and elsewhere," but he soon called a special legislative session and, to the fury of Byrd, James J. Kilpatrick, and others, announced that he would not resist the federal court orders.

 He allowed public schools in Arlington and Norfolk to desegregate peacefully by to court orders on February 5, 1959.
 Heeding the advice of several moderates within his own party, including Senator Mosby Perrow Jr., Almond realized that opposition to desegregation was ultimately futile, as the state continued to lose in the courts.
 In April 1959, Almond and his lieutenant governor, Allie Edward Stakes Stephens, helped Perrow and Stuart B. Carter of Fincastle, Virginia narrowly secure passage of bills which allowed localities to determine whether to desegregate their schools.

 Schools in Albemarle and Warren Counties opened and followed desegregation orders, but the schools in Prince Edward County remained closed until 1963, and the tuition assistance program that supported segregation academies remained in effect until 1968 when the United States Supreme Court decided Green v.
 County School Board of New Kent County.
 Thus, except for Prince Edward County, massive resistance had been transformed into passive resistance against school desegregation.

-However, Harry F. Byrd Jr. and longtime Byrd lieutenant E. Blackburn Moore defeated Almonds' request for a sales tax in 1960, which some saw as retaliation for allowing school desegregation.
-Stephens resigned just before year end to run for governor (following Almond's early declaration example).
+However, Harry F. Byrd Jr. and longtime Byrd lieutenant E. Blackburn Moore defeated Almond's request for a sales tax in 1960, which some saw as retaliation for allowing school desegregation.
+Stephens resigned just before the end of the year to run for governor (following Almond's early declaration example).
 However, the Byrd Organization slated Albertis Harrison (the attorney general who had supported segregation and litigation against the NAACP) as their candidate.
-Stephens lost badly in the 1961 Democratic primary (which ended his elected career), and Byrd loyalist Mills Godwin defeated moderate Armistead Boothe for lieutenant governor, but the machine's vote totals were lower than previously.
+Stephens lost in the 1961 Democratic primary, which ended his elected career, while Byrd loyalist Mills Godwin defeated moderate Armistead Boothe for lieutenant governor.
+However, the machine's vote shares were lower than previously.
 Both Harrison and Godwin won election in November, with Robert Young Button being elected attorney general.